MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03b-migrate-sql-server-workloads-azure-sql-database.md

 ﻿
 # Migrate SQL Server databases to Azure SQL Database

-In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using Azure CLI and the Azure Database Migration Service (DMS).
+In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using the Azure Database Migration Service (DMS).

 > **Important**: To avoid impacting migration duration—which can be affected by network and connectivity constraints—we will migrate only a few tables (*Customer*, *ProductCategory*, *Product*, and *Address*) as an example.
 The same process can be used to migrate the entire schema when needed.